stripe/veneur/README.md

 ## Einhorn Usage

-When you upgrade Veneur (deploy, stop, start with new binary) there will be a brief period where Veneur will not be able to handle requests.
+When you upgrade Veneur (deploy, stop, start with new binary) there will be a brief period where Veneur will not be able to handle HTTP requests.
 At Stripe we use [Einhorn](https://github.com/stripe/einhorn) as a shared socket manager to bridge the gap until Veneur is ready to handle HTTP requests again.

 You'll need to consult Einhorn's documentation for installation, setup and usage.
 But once you've done that you can tell Veneur to use Einhorn by setting `http_address` to `einhorn@0`.
-This informs [goji](https://github.com/zenazn/goji) to use it's Einhorn handling code to bind to the file descriptor for HTTP.
+This informs [goji/bind](https://github.com/zenazn/goji/tree/master/bind) to use it's Einhorn handling code to bind to the file descriptor for HTTP.

 # Performance